• Home

 Verification of Legal Custody

 We must have a copy of the court order recognizing the parent who has legal custody of the child, as well as visitation schedules.
-Otherwise I have no choice except to release the child to his/her parent.
+Otherwise we have no choice except to release the child to his/her parent.
 In the event that there is a discrepancy, Nampa Police Department will be notified to sort out the matter.
 We are limited on what we can enforce.

 Arrival and Departures

 All children will be required to wash their hands upon arrival.
-We would like to encourage parents to help make this apart of the daily routine by doing it with your child upon arrival.
+We would like to encourage parents to help make this a part of the daily routine by doing it with your child upon arrival.
 Children in the Beginners Preschool and Advanced Preschool may use the sink in the common area next to the cubbies.
 Children in the Intermediate Preschool will use the restrooms next to their classroom.
 While this has always been a preferred habit, we would like to make sure it is consistent with your help.
 In addition, if your child arrives after 8am we would like you to walk them to their classroom after they have washed their hands.
 This is extremely important to the children and will also aid in Parent / Teacher communication.

 It helps your child tremendously if your child is aware that you will be arriving early (or late) in that they come to expect regularity and thrive on it.
 We also have children put their coats and shoes on in preparation for your arrival time.
-Please keep me informed so we can keep the child informed.
+Please keep us informed so we can keep the child informed.
 Drop‑off and pick‑up times are not good times to discuss serious problems.
 Little ears and minds hear and understand everything.
 We will do our best to have discretion when discussing personal matters.
 We ask that you do the same.

 Cleanliness/Hygiene

 We do our best to maintain strict cleanliness and hygiene standards.
-The children's hands are washed upon arrival, before and after meals, coming in from outside and after toileting at a minimum.
-If these skills are stressed at home also your child may remain a good hand‑washer when he/she gets older.
+The children's hands are washed upon arrival, before and after meals, coming in from outside and after toileting- at a minimum.
+If these skills are also stressed at home your child may remain a good hand‑washer when he/she gets older.
 Please have your child bathed and dressed for play.
 A clean child is a healthy child.

 On that note, this is also a preschool and the children participate in many activities throughout the day.
 Do not send your child in their best clothes.
 We do many art projects which may result in a mark here or there.
 We do our best to choose mediums which are washable.
 Outside play is the most common stain creator.
-The children have a sand box, grass and are always drawn to the tiniest of puddles outside.
+The children have a sand box, play area and are always drawn to the tiniest of puddles outside.
 They will undoubtedly get dirty at some point.
 It usually means they had a lot of fun for the day.
 We will do our best to keep them as clean as possible.
 However, we are not to be held responsible.

 Dress Code